 You will see local kids at the villages who will expect treats.
 Wrather than contributing to rotting their teeth with sweets I suggest you have some educational tools like pencils and colouring in books etc to hand out (should you wish).

 I heard on the grape vine on my return that you can actually return via a different route wrather than in and out the same way. almost 8 years ago

 I just returned from Colombia and did the trek.
 There are currently four operators that will take you on the trek (helicopters are no longer an option).
 You have a choice of doing it in 4, 5, or 6 days.
 I signed up for 5 but switched to the 4 as it was less difficult than I had imagined.
 The guides told us that on August 1st, 2013, the companies would be merging into one company, but still would be operating out of their individual offices.

 I agree with the response above in regards to equipment.
 I brought one outfit to hike in (shorts and tank top), one outfit to sleep in (long pants, long sleeve shirt), clean socks for each day, sturdy shoes, shower stuff, BUG SPRAY, swimming suit (there are lots of swimming opportunities), headlamp or flashlight (most of the camps don't have electricity), camera, and a deck of cards (this is a must)!!!

 Also, there is less and less interaction now between the tourists and the Kogi people...
-Hopefully this will change again by the time you go! over 3 years ago
+Hopefully this will change again by the time you go! almost 4 years ago

 We went in 2012 and totally agree with the other posters!
 The trek is awesome - just bring wet clothes (for trekking in) and dry clothes (for sleeping in) bring a tiny bag if possible!
 There is some fantastic insect repellent in Colombia called Nopikex.
 It is a black waxy soap that you rub on with wet hands and it stays on all day while hiking and you can buy it at the supermarket.